 - Reduce Tear Drainage

-- Can slightly lower room temperature to reduce tear evaporation (temperature should not be excessively reduced, especially in the elderly).
+- Slightly lower room temperature to reduce tear evaporation (temperature should not be excessively reduced, especially in the elderly).

 - Avoid air conditioning.
 Room humidifiers may be tried.